scarv/scarv-soc/doc/soc-design.md

   - Already baked into the RAM (FPGA targets only).

-- This is a single port ROM, with accesses multipliexed between instructions and data.
+- This is a dual port ROM.

-  - Data accesses get precedence.

 ### RAM